OfficeDev/office-scripts-docs/docs/resources/samples/excel-cross-reference.md

     * **Body**: result (_dynamic content from **Run script 2**_)

     :::image type="content" source="../../images/cross-reference-flow-3.png" alt-text="The completed Office 365 Outlook connector in Power Automate.":::
-1. Save the flow and try it out.
+1. Save the flow, then press **Test** to try it out.
 You should receive an email saying "Mismatch found.
 Data requires your review."
-This indicates there are differences between rows in **speaker-registrations** and rows in **event-data**.
-Open **speaker-registrations** to see several highlighted cells where there are potential problems with the speaker registration listings.
+This indicates there are differences between rows in **speaker-registrations.xlsx** and rows in **event-data.xlsx**.
+Open **speaker-registrations.xlsx** to see several highlighted cells where there are potential problems with the speaker registration listings.